 Prosurvival long noncoding RNA PINCR regulates a subset of p53 targets in human colorectal cancer cells by binding to Matrin 3.eLife.
 6 : e23244, 2017. [ Journal Article ]

 - Proc Natl Acad Sci U S A. 112(13): E1550-8, 2015. [ Journal Article ]

 Dr. Ashish Lal received his Ph.D. in Biotechnology from Banaras Hindu University, Varanasi, India.
-His interest in RNA Biology started during his post-doctoral research in Dr. Myriam Gorospe’s lab at the National Institute on Aging in Baltimore.
+His interest in RNA biology started during his postdoctoral research in Dr. Myriam Gorospe’s lab at the National Institute on Aging in Baltimore.
 Before joining the NCI, he was an Instructor in the laboratory of Prof. Judy Lieberman at Harvard Medical School in Boston where he studied the role of specific microRNAs in the p53 pathway and in cellular differentiation.
 In September 2010, he moved to the NCI where he is the Investigator and Head of the Regulatory RNAs and Cancer Section in the Genetics Branch.
 He received tenure in 2019.
 Research in his lab is focused on understanding on how gene expression is regulated in cancer, focusing on Regulatory RNAs and RNA-binding proteins in the p53 pathway and in the regulation of differentiation in the context of colorectal cancer.
 He is an Associate editor for RNA Biology, Editorial board member for MCB and Reviewing editor for eLife.